Bjarne Solbakken

-Bjarne Solbakken (born 18 May 1977) is a retired Norwegian alpine skier from Stranda who has competed at the Olympics, World Championships and the World Cup.
+Bjarne Solbakken (born 18 May 1977) is a retired Norwegian alpine skier from Stranda Municipality.
+He won three national titles in giant slalom, and competed at the Olympics, World Championships and the World Cup.

+Skiing Career

 Olympics

 Solbakken participated at the 2002 Winter Olympics in Salt Lake City, where he finished fifth in super-G, sixth in giant slalom and twelfth in downhill.
 At the 2006 Winter Olympics in Turin he competed in downhill, super-G and giant slalom, with a twentieth place in giant slalom as best result.

 World championships

 At the FIS Alpine World Ski Championships 2007 he competed in super-G, downhill and giant slalom.

 World Cup

 He participated in the Alpine skiing World Cup in 2003/2004, 2004/2005 and 2005/2006.
 His best result was at the 2004 Alpine Skiing World Cup, when he finished fourth overall in super-G, with one victory, in Beaver Creek, and one second place at Kvitfjell.
 He left in the summer of 2008 to pursue studies.